nanxiaobei/react-split-components/INTRODUCTION.md

 `useMemo` and `useRef` are because variables are created every time and need to be wrapped.
 With closure, variables won't be re-created, the component will naturally hold updated values of variables.
 All of these are the operating mechanism of JS, naturally.

 The calculation mechanism like computed of `useMemo`, can be changed to manual trigger.
-Change declarative writing of `useMemo`, to the imperative writing of "manual call", which is more intuitive (just like Class Components).
+Change declarative writing of `useMemo`, to the imperative writing of "manual call", which is more intuitive.

 Therefore, **we successfully lifted the dependence on `useMemo` and `useRef`**.